gbr1/raccoon_docs/README.md

-# Documentation and "how to" of Raccoon robot
+# Documentation and "how to" of UP Raccoon robot

 ![./doc_images/others/robot.jpg](./doc_images/others/robot.jpg)